 Inflammation will continue into the next day, and there may be some bruising or scabbing over the lips.
 It is also possible for small bumps to appear inside the lips.

 It is likely that there will still be some inflammation around the lips on the fourth day following the treatment.
-However, these symptoms will be noticeably easing and reducing.
+However, these symptoms will be noticeably eased and reduced.

 One Week after the Treatment: